petedavisdev/petedavis.dev/_posts/interactive-content-with-components-in-markdown-on-vuepress.md

 ## 4. Build entire apps!

-Now that you know you can add components to your .md files, and that the .md file can itself be setup as a component there is nothing stopping you from building web apps with VuePress.
+Now that you know you can add components to your .md files, and that the .md file can itself be setup as a fully reactive Vue component there is nothing stopping you from building web apps on top of VuePress.

+If your aim is to build a data-driven web app, [Nuxt](https://nuxtjs.org/) is likely a better place to start.
+However, if you want to add app-like capabilities to a largely static site, VuePress is perfect.

 <script>
 module.exports = {